python-indentacion-comentarios

 Comments in Python are a way to add notes or explanations in the code.
 They are created using the # symbol.

-Everything that follows # on the same line is treated as a comment and will not be executed.
+Everything after # on the same line is treated as a comment and will not be executed.

 # This is a comment in Python